sthhher/projest/README.md

   - get_chain_list: in Protein.
 Return a list with the differents chains there are.
   - get_aminoacid_list: in Protein.
 Return a list with the differents aminoacids (3 letters) with the differents sequence numbers classified in chains
   - get_similar_protein: in Protein.
 Return a dictionary with differents chains and the most similar protein of that chain of the protein.
   - general_dictionary: in Protein.
 Any return.
 It inserts in mongodb all the information classified.
+It is not callable.
   - load_protein_pdb: in extract_atoms_information.
 Returns the pdb file of the protein.
 Download the pdb file of the protein in the same directory of the files.
   - load_protein_fasta: in extract_atoms_information.
 Returns the fasta file of the protein.Download the fasta file of the protein in the same directory of the files.